EPCCed/archer2-hpc-2020-06-29/index.md

 <h2 id="code-of-conduct">Code of Conduct</h2>

 <p>
-Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
+Everyone who participates in ARCHER2 activities is required to conform to the <a href="https://www.archer2.ac.uk/training/code-of-conduct/">ARCHER2 Code of Conduct</a>.
 This document also outlines how to report an incident if needed.
 </p>

+{% comment %}
 <p class="text-center">
   <a href="https://goo.gl/forms/KoUfO53Za3apOuOK2">
     <button type="button" class="btn btn-info">Report a Code of Conduct Incident</button>
   </a>
 </p>
+{% endcomment %}

 <hr/>